-We and our affiliates use or will use some of the banking services of the Trustee in the normal course of business.
+We and our affiliates use or will use some of the banking services of the Trustee and other services of its affiliates in the normal course of business.

 PLAN OF DISTRIBUTION

 We may sell the notes (a) through agents; (b) through underwriters or dealers; or (c) directly to one or more purchasers.